AadiManchekar/Playground/Java/OOPS/README.md

 - Private: can be access by methods only in same class
 - Protected: can be access by other methods in same package or other sub-classes in different package
 - Default: if we dont mention anything, then Default access specifier is used in java.
 It can only be access by methods in same package

 ---

+## Are you using Inheritance or Abusing it?
+- Do use inheritance when you have a clear **IS-A** relationship.
+- DO consider inheritance when you have behavior (implemented code) that should be shared among multiple classes of the same general type.
+- Example: `public class Dog extends Animal` is a good use of inheritance because a Dog IS-A Animal.
+- Be aware, however, that while inheritance is one of the key features of object-oriented programming, it’s not necessarily the best way to achieve behavior reuse.
+- Do Not use inheritance when you have a **HAS-A** relationship.
+Use composition instead.
+- DO NOT use inheritance just so that you can reuse code from another class

+---